Skip to main content

 Apply-to-run visibility allows you to control which affiliates are granted access to the offer, enabling them to share their affiliate link for it.
 You can use it to let affiliates know that this is a more valuable campaign, but that they need to fulfill certain requirements before being granted access.

-Offer thumbnail - An offer thumbnail is a sneak peek at your offer.
+Offer thumbnail: a sneak peek at your offer.
 Give your affiliates a glimpse of what your offer is about.
-You can choose an image to represent the campaign
+You can choose an image to represent the campaign.

-Offer tags - Offer tags are a way to tag your offers with important information visually.
+Offer tags: a way to tag your offers with important information visually.
 An example of tags can be New, Summer, or Winter sale.

 Targeting section